How postmen, and their wives, may help set India's monetary policy

-NEW DELHI (Reuters) - Global investors may well be putting their faith in postmen like Phanin Deka when they decide to buy or sell Indian assets in the future.
+NEW DELHI, Jan 28 (Reuters) - Global investors may well be putting their faith in postmen like Phanin Deka when they decide to buy or sell Indian assets in the future.

 He is one of about a thousand post workers collecting data that determines the level of India’s consumer price index, which is likely to become the central bank’s most important tool for setting monetary policy.